MarkusSagen/SagenOSBlog/content/index.md

 ---
-title: Welcome to Quartz
+title: Blog and Thoughts of MarkusSagen
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Webpage capturing different thoughts, learnings and ideas

 ---

 ### Selected Notes

 - [[Publishing Obsidian Notes as a Website]]

 <!-- [[Why Obsidian for Note-taking?]] -->

+---

+This website has been created with [Quartz](https://github.com/jackyzha0/quartz) See the [documentation](https://quartz.jzhao.xyz) for how to get started.